MattL75/MattL-ngWebsite/README.md

 # My Angular Website

-Built with Angular in my spare time, as a personal challenge.
-It will serve as a sort of interactive resume.
-Will potentially include e2e/karma tests.
+Built with Angular 5 in my spare time, as a personal challenge.
+It serves as a sort of interactive resume.

-# Currently a work in progress
+# Todo
+- Host this @ mattl75.github.io instead of mattl75.github.io/me.